3 January, 2017

 Now imagine this extra load 5 days a week for 13+ years!

-Chiropractic care has been proven to be effective and can restore correct function and relieve pain symptoms associated with the carrying of heavy backpacks.
+Chiropractic care can restore function and relieve pain symptoms associated with the carrying of heavy backpacks.
 Chiropractic assessments and treatments are specific to the age and development of the patient.
 Treatment approaches may include non-manipulative mobilisations, adjustments, massage, home exercises and lifestyle advice.

 Body and Brain Centre offer free backpack and postural checks for school aged children.
 Please call the clinic on 9328 2642.